The Members of

 No significant or material orders were passed by the regulators or courts or tribunalswhich impact the going concern status and Company's operations in future.

-IX.
+VIII.
 INSURANCE & RISK MANAGEMENT

 The Company has obtained adequate insurance on all of it's fixed and other assets.
 TheCompany has identified the potential risks against the business of the Company and takingproper safeguards to mitigate / minimize the risks.

 The Company is operating it's plant in a manner which endeavors protection of health /safety of workers and environment.
 The Company is using eco-friendly technology andmanufacturing facilities at it's plant to ensure workers safety and health.
-TheGreen' initiatives taken by the Company by plantation of trees at plant site are oneof the best examples ofprotecting environment.
+TheGreen' initiatives taken by the Company by plantation of trees at plant site are oneof the best examples of protecting environment.
 The Company is in compliance with all theapplicable labour and environmental laws.

 PARTICULARS OF EMPLOYEES

 The Company has maintained cordial relations with it's employees and workers.
 TheCompany has taken adequate steps to ensure safety and welfare of all it's employees atplant and other places.
-Requisite disclosures in terms of the provisions of Section 197 ofthe Act read with Rule 5 of the Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 is annexed to this report.
-None of the employee of the Company isin receipt of remuneration of Rs. .02 Crores per annum/ Rs 5 Lacs per month ormore during the FY 2018-19.
+Requisite disclosures in terms of the provisions of Section 197 ofthe Act read with Rule 5 (1) of the Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 is annexed to this report.
+None of the employee of the Company isin receipt of remuneration of Rs. .02 Crores per annum/ Rs.
+8.50 Lacs per month ormore during the FY 2018-19.
 The information required under Rule 5(2) & 5(3) of theCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 will beprovided upon request.